Battlefield Portal is instantly the most exciting part of Battlefield 2042

 I'm particularly excited about the PvE potential.
 I don't know that I'll ever rally over 100 people to play a custom competitive mode with me, but I could get five friends into a stupid game where we fight WW2 soldiers with F-35E Panthers.
 That in mind, I'm now extra curious about Battlefield 2042's bots.
 DICE says they're pretty smart, so hopefully they don't spend a lot of time walking face-first into walls.

-As of now, I'm more excited for Portal than I am regular Battlefield 2042.
+I'm more excited for Portal than I am regular Battlefield 2042.
 Conquest is fun and all, but making up stupid co-op games with my friends sounds more fun.
+Ripple Effect (formerly DICE LA), the EA studio leading Portal's development, won't say what future plans it has for the mode, but it doesn't sound like more advanced tools or more classic maps are off the table.